GSA/wp2030-microsite/pages/offerings/fast-track-space.md

 ## Preview our models

+### Model A

-Model A is for a minimum of 18 people, including two private offices.
+This model is for a minimum of 18 people, including two private offices.
 The 3,500-square-foot space also includes:

 * One 12-person conference room.
 * One six-person huddle room.